nattyright/fatelore-new/content/lore/5-character-creation/trivia.md

 {{< /details >}}

+{{< details title="**An Alter is a Servant who has denied the core of their Spirit Origin.**" open=false >}}

+**Xquic:** One who lived as a saint would have to deny their sainthood.
+A warrior who refused to become a king would have to become the very sort of king they despised.
+To become an Alter means to betray your life, your principles, everything that makes you a Heroic Spirit, and to do so knowingly, willingly, by your own hand.

+* *Fate/Grand Order, Mobile Game, Lostbelt 7 - Golden Sea of Trees, Nahui Mictlān*

+{{< /details >}}

 # The Case Files of Lord El-Melloi II (+Mahōtsukai no Yoru)

 {{< details title="**Connecting yourself to another Mage's Magic Circuits puts you completely at their mercy.**" open=false >}}